reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/notification2/subscriptions/c8y_notification2_subscriptions_list.md

 ### Options

 ```
       --context string        The context to which the subscription is associated.
       --device strings        The managed object ID to which the subscription is associated. (accepts pipeline)
   -h, --help                  help for list
+      --subscription string   The subscription name by which filtering will be done. >= 1016.x
+      --typeFilter string     The type used to filter subscriptions.
+This will check the subscription's subscriptionFilter.typeFilter field. >= 1016.x
 ```

 ### Options inherited from parent commands